AtariusMaximus/Maximus78/README.md

 Prototypes, and all retail releases in both NTSC and PAL formats.&nbsp; You can safely overwrite the contents of the ROMs folder with this file if you have an older version of Trebor&#39;s ROM pack.
-It's important to note that all of the screenshots, manuals, and box art are tied to the exact file names in Trebor's ROM Pack, it's important that you do not rename an of the ROM files for Maximus78 to function properly.</p>
+It's important to note that all of the screenshots, manuals, and box art are tied to the exact file names in Trebor's ROM Pack, it's important that you do not rename any of the ROM files for Maximus78 to function properly.</p>
 <p class="auto-style1">Unzip it anywhere you&#39;d like, but I&#39;d suggest the
 roms folder in your A7800 Directory.<br />
 <a href="http://7800.8bitdev.org/index.php/Trebors_7800_ROM_PROPack">